-- 1. Assess the challenges/gaps and recommendations from the previous PNGEITI reports (2013 2018) available at www.pngeiti.org.pg. - 2.
-Continue to review and assess the challenges and recommendations from the 2018 validation report and the document the actions already taken or are being taken to resolve these matters before the second validation that has been deferred to July 2020 due to the corona virus outbreak.
-The validation corrective actions matrix has been attached to this TOR as annex 4 under sub-heading 'Annexes'. - 3.
-Identify data and information gaps as reported in the FY 2013 to 2018 PNGEITI Reports and determine/document the actions already taken or are being taken to address these gaps.
-The Independent Administrator is also required to address any outstanding areas that the MSG may need to pursue in this report and how the Independent Administrator intends to address these challenges and fully address the gaps. - 4.
-Review revenue streams and materiality thresholds for these revenue streams and industry companies to ensure that the information and data included meet the 2019 EITI Standard and can be achieved by relevant government entities and industry companies. - 5.
-Assess the challenges and recommendations from the Beneficial Ownership (BO) Scoping Study Report, its pilot report and the BO Roadmap available on PNGEITI website at www.pngeiti.org.pg.
-The Independent Administrator will liaise closely work with the BO consultant to include details in the FY2019 PNGEITI Report. - 6.
-The Independent Administrator is to consult the PNGEITI National Secretariat and the MSG on the sub-national payments scoping study recommendation and the Concept Note issued by the consultant and discuss ways forward on the subnational reporting mechanism in the FY 2019 PNGEITI Report. - 7.
-Continue to liaise with JICA consultants working on Resources Related Revenue Management Project, and on areas that require reporting, particularly the corrective actions from the validation report that this project is undertaking with the Department of Petroleum and Energy (DPE) on petroleum licence registry, and disclosure of production volumes and values and such other challenges and gaps as identified. - 8.
-The Independent Administrator is to continue to ensure that an increasing number of companies currently reporting to report by project basis (instead of reporting by single entity/operator/parent company), if they operate multiple projects. - 9.
-Any additional contextual information that should be part of the FY2019 PNGEITI Report, reviewing the types of assurances required for ensuring that data submitted by reporting entities is credible. - 10.
-Ensure that all industry companies that are at advanced stages of exploration report on all material payment streams (e.g., Corporate Income Tax). - 11.
-For the purpose of project level reporting, propose a definition of the term "project" that is consistent with the definition provided in Requirement 4.7.

-- 12. Produce an overview of the revenue streams that should be reported by project, classifying the revenue streams that are levied on a license/contract basis and should be reported as such as well as the revenue streams that are levied on a company basis and should be reported as such. - 13.
-Draft corresponding reporting templates, drawing on the model reporting templates for project level reporting developed by International Secretariat in consultation with the PNGEITI MSG.
+- 5. Continue to review and assess the challenges and recommendations from the 2018 validation report and the document the actions already taken or are being taken to resolve these issues before the second validation.
+The validation corrective actions matrix has been attached to this TOR as annex 4 under sub-heading 'Annexes'. - 6.
+Identify data and information gaps as reported in the FY 2013 to 2019 PNGEITI Reports, determine and document the actions already been undertaken or are being undertaken to address these gaps.
+The IA is also required to address any outstanding areas that the MSG may need to pursue in this report and how the IA intends to address these challenges and fully address them. - 7.
+Review revenue streams and materiality thresholds for these revenue streams to ensure that the information and data included meet the requirements inside the EITI Standard and that these can easily be achieved by relevant government entities and industry companies. - 8.
+Assess the challenges and recommendations from the Beneficial Ownership (BO) Study Report, its pilot report, the BO Roadmap and the BO Disclosure Report 2020 that are on the PNGEITI website at www.pngeiti.org.pg. - 9.
+The IA is to consult the PNGEITI National Secretariat and the MSG on the sub-national payments scoping study recommendation and the Concept Note issued by the consultant in 2019 and discuss some ways forward on the subnational reporting mechanism in the FY 2020 PNGEITI Report. - 10.
+Continue to liaise with JICA consultants working on Resources Related Revenue Management Project, and on areas that require reporting, particularly the corrective actions from the validation report that this project is undertaking with the Department of Petroleum and Energy (DPE) on petroleum licence registry, and disclosure of production volumes and values and such other challenges and gaps as identified. - 11.
+The IA is to continue to encourage the current reporting entities to report by project basis (instead of reporting by single entity/operator/parent company), if they operate multiple projects. - 12.
+Provide additional contextual information (new information that may have become available) that should be part of the FY2020 PNGEITI Report.
+Ensure that reviewing the types of assurances required for ensuring that data submitted by reporting entities is credible. - 13.
+Ensure that all industry companies that are at advanced stages of exploration report on all material payment streams (e.g., Corporate Income Tax). - 14.
+Produce an overview of the revenue streams that should be reported by project, classifying the revenue streams that are levied on a license/contract basis and should be reported as such as well as the revenue streams that are levied on a company basis and should be reported as well. - 15.
+Draft corresponding reporting templates, drawing on the model reporting templates for project level reporting developed by the EITI International Secretariat in consultation with the PNGEITI National Secretariat and the MSG.

-In undertaking the above, the Independent Administrator is expected to consult the EITI International Secretariat's guidance note on project level reporting, and to make use of the template definitions in the guidance note.
+In undertaking the above, the IA is expected to consult with the EITI International Secretariat to obtain guidance note on project level reporting, and to make use of the template definitions in the guidance note.

-Highlight opportunities for the MSG to consider the feasibility of extending the scope of EITI reporting beyond the minimum requirements to address the objectives outlined in the 2020 PNGEITI Work Plan.
-Specifically, systematic disclosure is the default expectation of the 2019 Standard and the MSG requires the Independent Administrator to map out information that is already systematically disclosed by government entities and companies during the scoping stage.
+Highlight opportunities for the MSG to consider the feasibility of extending the scope of EITI reporting beyond the minimum requirements to address the objectives outlined in the 2020 PNGEITI Annual Work Plan.
+Specifically, systematic disclosure is the default expectation of the 2019 Standard and the MSG requires the IA to map out information that is already systematically disclosed by government entities and companies during the scoping stage.
 This will be useful in providing a snapshot of the level of systematic disclosure in the final report.